ymao1993/Multi-sensor-Voxel-Hashing/docs/Proposal.md

 + week 6: Scale out LSH, Hierarchical Clustering and automatic algorithm selection onto a cluster.

-+ Optional: Build an example CBIR system based on our framework by deploying a imaging hashing stage with the deep learning approach proposed by [4]
++ Optional: Build an example CBIR system based on our framework by deploying an imaging hashing stage with the deep learned hash functions as proposed by [4]

 ## Reference